Santhosh-Saravanan-V/CODTECH/READMEFORTASK2.md

+Name : Santhosh Saravanan V
+Company : CODTECH IT SOLUTIONS
+ID : CT08FGT
+Domain : Artificial Intelligence
+Duration : January to Febraury 2025

+TASK TWO:MODEL EVALUATION AND COMPARISION
+Evaluating the performance of AI models is crucial for determining their effectiveness in solving a particular problem.
+This task involves implementing and comparing different AI models using appropriate evaluation metrics..

 Project Overview
 The purpose of this project is to evaluate and compare the performance of multiple machine learning models using a standard dataset.
 By implementing different models and analyzing their results using evaluation metrics, this project provides insights into the effectiveness of various algorithms for solving a classification problem.